Of all the spaces and/or items in one’s home, craft rooms and their supplies are notorious for becoming disorganized. And it’s easy to understand why.

 After a few attempts, I gave up.
 I just couldn’t get past not having the

 Now, it’s your turn.
-You’ll need your list of crafts you plan on continuing doing.
+You’ll need your list of crafts you plan on continuing to do.
 This will keep you from second-guessing what items you should or should not keep.
 Stick to your list.

 Once you are done, do not toss it out.
 Consider donating any usable items.
 Places you can donate include senior living homes, schools, and even hospitals where volunteers make blankets and caps for newborns.